W2Inc/NXTApp/README.md

 # 🚀 Deployment
 The recommended deployment method is via Coolify.
+Coolify is an open source self hostable 'vercel' essentially that gives you a several templates to spin up services.

 This provides:
 - Automatic deployments from Git
 - Environment variable management
 - Container orchestration
 - SSL certificate management
+- Backups
+- ...

 ## Minio Setup
 - Deploy Minio instance